trychlos/pwix-app-pages/README.md

 An ensemble of `AppPages.DisplayUnit` instances.

 This class can be used as-is, or can be derived by the application.
+This is the reason for why this class is not automatically instanciated at initialization time.
 The application is expected to instanciate a `DisplaySet` singleton with the list of `DisplayUnit`'s to be managed.

 Methods are:

+- `new DisplaySet( set<Object>, opts<Object>={} ): DisplaySet`

+    The constructor.

+    it takes following arguments:

+    - `set`:, an object where the keys are the (unique) name of the display units, and the values an object which describes the properties of the display unit.

+    - `opts`: an optional options object, with folloging keys:

+        - `unitFn`: an optional constructor, defaulting to `AppPages.DisplayUnit`

 - `byName( name<String> ): DisplayUnit|null`